 - A lighter or matches to light the storm kettle.
 Smoking is restricted to certain areas and you may not light fires.

 - Something to carry cold water in, or a hot drink in winter.
 It´s really important to keep hydrating.

 - If you will be bringing items that need recharging (laptops, mobile phones etc) don´t forget an adaptor if they don´t have a European plug.
 You’ll need to recharge gadgets elsewhere, so avoid all but essentials!

-- If you cannot live without internet you may wish to bring a laptop.
+- If you cannot live without internet you may wish to bring a laptop / smartphone.
 We do not have internet access for guests at the farm but there is a wireless service within walking distance where you will need your own computer.
 There are places where you can access the internet using borrowed computers a little further away, so it is not essential by any means.

 - A photocopy of your passport, with emergency contact names and numbers back at home written on the back.
 Photocopies of any insurance policies, to leave with us in case of an emergency where we need to take you to a hospital.
 We will not allow you to stay without providing us with a passport number.
 We don’t feel this is unreasonable considering that we are inviting you into our family home.

-- Something to make your hosts happy British tea bags, marmite, something interesting from your country, or any secondhand books in English (for us & other guests, or for the boys aged 5 and 12) will make us smile before you even start work.
+- Something to make your hosts happy 😉 British tea bags, marmite, something interesting from your country, or any secondhand books in English (for us & other guests, or for the boys) will make us smile before you even start work.
 Not essential packing though, obviously!
 A contribution to our tree fund would be equally appreciated and doesn´t add to luggage weight!

 - If you have special dietary needs we hope you’ll have the courtesy to discuss these with us before arriving.
 We have a limited food budget so, whilst we’ll do our best to keep everyone happy, if there is anything that you feel you cannot live without it might be sensible to bring it along.
 Please discuss with us if in doubt.